 Every participant in a cross-border activity must be enrolled in the insurance scheme of the European Solidarity Corps.
-The European Solidarity Corps insurance scheme complements the coverage of necessary healthcare abroad on the basis of European Health Insurance Card or, where relevant, offers primary coverage.
-In particular, the European Solidarity Corps provides insurance coverage, from the moment participants leave their residence to the host country until the end of the second month after the end or termination of the activity, as following:
+The European Solidarity Corps insurance scheme complements the coverage of necessary healthcare abroad on the basis of European Health Insurance Card (EHIC) or, where relevant, offers primary coverage.
+In particular, the European Solidarity Corps provides insurance coverage, from the moment participants leave their residence to the host country until their return home after finishing the activity, as following:

-- Complementary coverage from the European Solidarity Corps insurance is provided to participants who are eligible for a European Health Insurance Card. - Primary coverage is provided to participants who are: - not eligible for the European Health Insurance Card; - not eligible for the European Health Insurance Card free of charge (ie, at no cost for the participant), or those not entitled for reason of the national regulatory framework regarding the activities they perform or their individual situation, - coming from or going to a country where the EU social security coordination does not apply.
+- Complementary coverage from the European Solidarity Corps insurance is provided to participants who are eligible for a European Health Insurance Card. - Primary coverage is provided to participants who are: - not eligible for the European Health Insurance Card; - not eligible for the European Health Insurance Card free of charge (i.e., at no cost for the participant), or those not entitled for reason of the national regulatory framework regarding the activities they perform or their individual situation, - coming from or going to a country where the EU social security coordination does not apply.